-Table 28: Multifamily Building Types and Associated Prototype Weighting

-For this CASE topic, the Statewide CASE Team further estimated a portion of the annual new construction by prototype relevant to the proposed code change.
-This is to account for the fact that all-electric construction practices represent a growing but small proportion of the overall new construction market.
+Table 28: Multifamily Building Types and Associated Prototype Weighting account for the fact that all-electric construction practices represent a growing but small proportion of the overall new construction market.
 The Statewide CASE Team developed this estimate based on the percentage of existing high-performance multifamily buildings that are using either electric HVAC systems or central DHW systems plus the growing movement statewide through local ordinances and reach codes to promote all-electric multifamily buildings starting in 2020.
 The statewide CASE Team anticipates a more rapid adoption of electric HVAC and central HPWH designs by 2023 as new Energy Commission and CPUC policies supporting building decarbonization are implemented.